 Laying hands on new believers to ask God to grant them the Holy Spirit was also a common occurrence in the New Testament.
 Peter and John performed this act on those in Samaria (Acts 8:14 - 17) and Paul himself received the spirit after being baptized (Acts 9:17).
 Paul would later perform this simple ceremony in Ephesus (Acts 19:5 - 6).

-Hands placed on an individual to set him apart for a special service was also utilized in the New Testament.
+Hands laid on an individual to set him apart for a special service was also utilized in the New Testament.
 Brethren used this ceremony, at the behest of the apostles, to anoint seven men to oversee the daily needs of the church (Acts 6:1 - 6).
 Paul and Barnabas were set apart to preach the gospel through this ceremony (Acts 13:1 - 2).
 Paul admonished his close friend Timothy to not neglect his gifts and calling given to him through the laying on of hands (1Timothy 4:14, 2Timothy 1:6).